tjd1234/cmpt135spring2024/obsidian/135website2024/the max function.md

 ```

 ## A Recursive Max
-We can implement the max algorithm recursively using these two cases:
+We can implement the max algorithm recursively using these rules:

-- **Base case**: if `v` has 1 element, return the that 1 element
+- **Base case**: if `v` has 1 element, return that element
 - **Recursive case**: otherwise, return the max of the first element and the max of the rest of `v`

 In C++, we can implement it like this: